kaugesaar/lucide-go/README.md

 ### Direct Go Usage

-You can also use icons directly in Go code with type-safe functions:
+You can also use icons directly in Go code:

 ```go
 package main